-228 and 230 Commonwealth were built for retail clothier Charles Wallingford Parker, who is shown as the owner on the original building permit application for 230 Commonwealth, dated October 11, 1881.
-They were built on a 44 foot wide lot, 228 Commonwealth on a 24 foot lot and 230 Commonwealth on a 20 foot lot.
-After they were built, he and his wife, Mary Jane (Schoff) Parker, kept 228 Commonwealth as their home and sold 230 Commonwealth.
+228 and 230 Commonwealth were built on a 44 foot wide lot, 228 Commonwealth on a 24 foot lot and 230 Commonwealth on a 20 foot lot.
+After they were built, Charles Parker and his wife, Mary Jane (Schoff) Parker, kept 228 Commonwealth as their home and sold 230 Commonwealth.

 Charles Parker purchased the western 43 feet of land from building contractor George Wheatland, Jr., in two purchases, a 24 foot lot to the east on March 10, 1880, and a 19 foot lot to the west on April 16, 1880.
 In both cases, George Wheatland, Jr., had purchased the lots from the National Bank of Commerce of Boston on the same day he sold them to Charles Parker.
 On March 31, 1881, Charles Parker purchased a one foot wide strip of land to the east, abutting 226 Commonwealth, from grocer and tea dealer Henry Detrick Yerxa, part of a 26 foot wide lot that Henry Yerxa had purchased on November 1, 1879, from the National Bank of Commerce.
 He sold the eastern 25 feet in October of 1881 to Charles Hayden for 226 Commonwealth.
 All of the land was part of a parcel that National Bank of Commerce had acquired on May 18, 1876, from Nathan Matthews, which, in turn, was part of a larger tract originally purchased by Nathan Matthews on January 2, 1871, from David Sears, Jr., Frederick R. Sears, and Knyvet Sears.